neuron-party/mmdetection-lib/README.md

 detector = ATSS(backbone_cfg, neck_cfg, head_cfg, train_cfg, test_cfg, ...)
 ```
+**may need to run pip install -v -e . in the mmdetection folder again**
 ## notes
 all custom models are prefixed with `slpy_modelname.py` to avoid conflicting file names in the case of similar/reimplemented models <br>
 this repo is primarily used for reimplementing and trying new necks/heads (backbones are boring XD)